cmaeder/rcl2000/README.md

 - the function `user` may also be written `users` (plural) and `objects` as `object` (singular).

+- explicit `juniors` and `seniors` functions with and without `*` as well as other partly overloaded functions have been added as described below.

-- user defined set may be overloaded and type annotated for disambiguation. "`U`" has type "`Us`" and may be written as "`U:Us`".
+- user defined sets may be overloaded and type annotated for disambiguation. "`U`" has type "`Us`" and may be written as "`U:Us`".
 Names are not restricted, even keywords or function names may be used as names of sets.
-Sometimes annotations, parentheses commas, or semicolons are needed for proper parsing.
+Sometimes annotations, parentheses, commas, or semicolons are needed for proper parsing.

 - (non-empty) sets can be constructed on the fly using curly